sekko27/node-wire-helper/README.md

 ### CoCModuleLoader

 CoCModuleLoader is a module loader for wire.
-It supports module definitions by the `(env#)?category:pathSpec` format.
+It supports module definitions defined by the `(env#)?category:pathSpec` format.
 If the module is not defined in this format then the loader will fall-back to the default `require` module loader.

-For example passing the `lib#Model:Person` moduleId to the loader it tries to load module from `lib/domain/models/PersonModel` path (under one of the registered module root).
+For example passing the `lib#Model:Person` moduleId to the loader it tries to load module from `lib/domain/models/PersonModel` path (under one of the registered module root, see below).

 The category loaders are pluggable into the loader.